 Whether Chapter 7 bankruptcy makes sense when you own a home depends on your goals -- do you want to save your house, delay foreclosure, or just walk away with less debt?

 Most Chapter 7 bankruptcy filers can keep their homes as long as they are current on their mortgage payments.
 A few lose their home if they have significant equity that can be used by the trustee to pay unsecured creditors.
 For those planning on walking away from the home, Chapter 7 bankruptcy can delay foreclosure for a short period of time.
-(To learn about the basics of Chapter 7 bankruptcy, see the articles in Chapter 7 Bankruptcy.)

 Losing Your Home in Bankruptcy vs. Losing Your Home in Foreclosure

 It is important to distinguish between losing your home in bankruptcy (which happens when the bankruptcy trustee sells your home to pay unsecured creditors) and losing your home outside of bankruptcy (that is, through the normal foreclosure process).
-These are two are separate issues.
+These are two are separate processes.

 If you are behind on your mortgage payments, you will eventually lose your home in foreclosure outside of the bankruptcy process, even though the bankruptcy trustee does not sell your home as part of the bankruptcy.